C2DH/ranketwo-submissions/lessons/drafts/data.md

 We have seen that even an 8-bit encoding scheme can represent a wide variety of content and information as digital data.
 Modern computers can store more and more information and can process things more quickly, which, along with the rapid increase of communication speeds and bandwidth, makes our present digital world possible.
 But it all works on the same basic principles.

 The choice of encoding scheme is not something we usually think much about when dealing with digital data and objects.
 However, it is important to keep in mind that it is a choice which determines what can be done with the data.
 Remember, ASCII excluded non-western characters and symbols (ASCII Imperialism).
 Storing and transmitting an image in a higher or lower resolution, in grayscale or RGB, can have effects on the accuracy of the representation of real-world objects.
 Consequently, the encoding scheme and its effects are something we should be critically aware of.

 What have we learned?
 Digital data can be used to create representations of text, image, sound, and so on.
 The specifics of their technical implementation ­- what resolution, 8-bit, 16-bit, 32-bit encoding, the schemes and code tables - are conventions that have emerged historically.
-If you (or your computer) know the encoding and have appropriate software to interpret any sequence of `0`s and `1`s, you can display and manipulate it.
+If you (or your computer) know the encoding and have appropriate software to interpret any sequence of `0`s and `1`s, you can display and manipulate it. -->

 ### Reading/viewing suggestions

 Haigh, Thomas. *Defining Digitalities I.* 2023. https://doi.org/10.25819/ubsi/10259.

+http://www.injosoft.se, Injosoft AB.
+The Beginner’s Guide to ASCII. https://www.ascii-code.com/articles/Beginners-Guide-to-ASCII.

 ## 3 Creating models and datasets